For adults whose liver cancer (hepatocellular carcinoma) has spread or grown after treatment with sorafenib

-OPDIVO® (nivolumab) is a prescription medicine used in combination with YERVOY® (ipilimumab) to treat people with liver cancer (hepatocellular carcinoma) if you have previously received treatment with sorafenib.
+OPDIVO® (nivolumab) is a prescription medicine used in combination with YERVOY® (ipilimumab) to treat adults with liver cancer (hepatocellular carcinoma) if you have previously received treatment with sorafenib.
 OPDIVO in combination with YERVOY was approved based on response rate and how long patients’ responses lasted.
 There is ongoing evaluation of clinical benefit of OPDIVO in combination with YERVOY for this use.

 It is not known if OPDIVO is safe and effective in children younger than 18 years of age.